My approach to teaching Judo is to plant the seeds, nurture them, and then emphasize patience, for quality takes time:

 You can see Neil Ohlenkamp's Judo classes,

-teaching in Costa Rica, photos of his 2003
+teaching in Costa Rica, photos of a

 visit to the Kodokan in Tokyo, Japan, or photos